 Therefore, senior and assisted living dining solutions have come up with new trends that define new styles and designs in the catering of these institutions.
 So, we have gathered 5 basic tips to catch up with these new senior and assisted living dining trends.

 1. Multiple Dining Rooms with Various Styles

-Majority of the senior and assisted living centers traditionally have a large dining room in which the meals are presented with set menus.
-However, the incoming baby boomers have the experience of rich tastes and vast knowledge of various cuisines and food types.
+The majority of the senior and assisted living centers traditionally have a large dining room in which the meals are presented with set menus.
+However, the incoming baby boomers have experienced of rich tastes and vast knowledge of various cuisines and food types.
 Therefore, it’s necessary to offer more options for senior and assisted living dining by presenting several dining halls designed in different styles with different foods for a more real-life experience.

 Multiple Dining Halls

 The most remarkable impact of the new innovative food and dining trends in senior and assisted living dining has taken place on the dining hall designs in the senior and assisted living centers.
 Many of the new senior living designs now have several dining rooms, serving different preferences.

 - Full-Service: Full-service senior and assisted living dining offers an individual meal serving experience for the residents and enhances their real-life experience in these dining venues.

 - Fast Casual: This senior and assisted living dining depends on the self-service of the residents at the serving counters and have their themselves.